 The following definitions prevail in the application of the present Statutes and general by-laws:

-Director means a person elected to the Board of directors;
+Director / Board member means a person elected to the Board of Directors;

-Senior officers means those directors elected to the functions of President, Vice-Presidents, Secretary and Treasurer;
+Senior officers means those directors elected to the functions of President, Vice-

 Member means a member in good-standing of the Association;

-Meeting means the annual general meeting or a special meeting as the case may be.
+Meeting means the Annual General Meeting or a special meeting as the case may

 1.1.2 Interpretation rules